bengit96/snapstock/IMPLEMENTATION_SUMMARY.md

-# SnapStock - Implementation Summary
+# SnapPChart - Implementation Summary

 ## 🎉 All Features Successfully Implemented!

-This document summarizes all the features, improvements, and systems that have been implemented for SnapStock.
+This document summarizes all the features, improvements, and systems that have been implemented for SnapPChart.

 ---